bitovi/ylem/docs/main.md

 @module {Object} react-view-models
 @parent can-ecosystem
-@description Connect View-Models, which are CanJS observables, to React Components
+@description `react-view-models` is a library to connect observable view-models to [React](https://facebook.github.io/react/) [presentational components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.v9i90qbq8) to create auto rendering [container components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.v9i90qbq8).
 @package ../package.json

-@type {Object}

-`react-view-models` is a library to connect observable view-models to [React](https://facebook.github.io/react/) [presentational components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.v9i90qbq8) to create auto rendering [container components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.v9i90qbq8).

-- The [react-view-models.connect connect] method takes a [DefineMap](./can-define/map/map.html) class and a React component class, and returns a new React Component which will auto-render when observable changes happen on the view-model

 @body

-React-View-Models follows the pattern popularized by [react-redux](https://github.com/reactjs/react-redux), and provide users with a [react-view-models.component CanReactComponent] function for extending [React](https://facebook.github.io/react/) Presentational Components into Container Components, by providing a `ViewModel` constructor function, which is an extended [DefineMap](./can-define/map/map.html).
+React-View-Models follows the pattern popularized by [react-redux](https://github.com/reactjs/react-redux), and provides users with a [react-view-models.reactViewModel reactViewModel] function for extending [React](https://facebook.github.io/react/) Presentational Components into Container Components, by providing a `ViewModel` constructor function, which is an extended [DefineMap](./can-define/map/map.html).

 The `ViewModel` is an observable, and when any observable change happens to one of it's properties, or if new props get set on the Container Component, some of the view-model's properties will be sent into the connected component as props, forcing an update/render.